Park County, Colorado

 Follow 204 further and you will eventually come back out on County Road 77, the pavement you were on before you got to the trailhead.
 Turn right to go back out to Jefferson and Highway 285.

-This is a great winter trail, though it is a little short to be a popular summer trail unless you are camping or enjoying Tarryall Reservoir.
+This is a great winter trail, and a a fun summer trail especially if you are camping or enjoying Tarryall Reservoir.

 From Denver, the distance to the trailhead is the same through Jefferson or through Woodland Park.
 The Jefferson route is more scenic, however.
 Take Highway 285 to just on the other side of Kenosha Pass, then turn left on County Road 77 at Jefferson (the last gas station is here).
 Take this to just past the small town of Tarryall (no services, the speed limit goes down to 25 mph) where Forest Road 212 turns off the pavement to your left.
 The trail starts here.